solidfire/solidfire-cli/README.md

 Description:

 CloneMultipleVolumes is used to create a clone of a group of specified volumes.
-A consistent set of characteristics can be assigned to a group of multiple volume when they are cloned together.If groupSnapshotID is going to be used to clone the volumes in a group snapshot, the group snapshot must be created first using the CreateGroupSnapshot API method or the SolidFire Element WebUI.
-Using groupSnapshotID is optional when cloning multiple volumes.Note: Cloning multiple volumes is allowed if cluster fullness is at stage 2 or 3.
+A consistent set of characteristics can be assigned to a group of multiple volume when they are cloned together.
+If groupSnapshotID is going to be used to clone the volumes in a group snapshot, the group snapshot must be created first using the CreateGroupSnapshot API method or the SolidFire Element WebUI.
+Using groupSnapshotID is optional when cloning multiple volumes.
+Note: Cloning multiple volumes is allowed if cluster fullness is at stage 2 or 3.
 Clones are not created when cluster fullness is at stage 4 or 5.

 Options: